-DURHAM MEADOWS SUPERFUND SITE, DURHAM, CT (2nd CD) - The Durham Meadows Superfund Site is located in the town of Durham, Middlesex County, Conn.
+CD) - The Durham Meadows Superfund Site is located in the town of Durham, Middlesex County, Conn.
 The Site is centered around the currently operating Durham Manufacturing Company (DMC) and the former locations of Merriam Manufacturing Company (MMC), which was destroyed by fire in 1998.
 Both companies manufactured metal cabinets, boxes and other items.
 During their respective operating histories, both companies used various solvents, including trichloroethene (TCE), 1,1,1-trichloroethane, and methylene chloride.

+DURHAM MEADOWS SUPERFUND SITE, DURHAM (2nd

-The companies' past disposal of wastewater in lagoons or sludge drying beds, spills at both facilities, and inadequate drum storage practices at MMC contributed to the contamination at each facility and in the overall area of groundwater surrounding both facilities.
+The companies' past disposal of wastewater in lagoons

+or sludge drying beds, spills at both facilities, and inadequate drum storage practices at MMC contributed to the contamination at each facility and in the overall area of groundwater surrounding both facilities.
 Although soil cleanup has been completed, contaminants that continue to be detected in residential drinking water wells include TCE, 1,4 dioxane; dichloroethene; vinyl chloride; tetrachloroethene; trichloroethane; and dichloroethane.
 In 2005, EPA signed a Record of Decision declaring the drinking water contamination in Durham an unacceptable threat to human health that requires a cleanup response.
 A key component of the cleanup plan is to provide a new water supply for the contaminated area of Durham, which will be accomplished by extending the municipal water from the neighboring city of Middletown.

-The Corps of Engineers New England District (CENAE) assisted the EPA with water distribution system design reviews and public hearings.
-Once the final design is approved by the city of Middletown, CENAE will be responsible for system construction award, supervision and administration on behalf of the EPA.
-CENAE also is currently negotiating a contract award to Koman Government Solutions, an Alaskan Native Small Business, for install and monitoring of groundwater wells to assess impacts of the new water distribution system operation.
-Construction of the water distribution system and install of the monitoring wells is expected to start in CY18.
+The Corps of Engineers, New England District (CENAE) assisted the EPA with water distribution system design reviews and city of Middletown public hearings, leading to a Middletown Zoning Board approval of the construction plans in January 2018.
+Since that time CENAE, through a contract award to Koman Government Solutions, an Alaskan

+Native Small Business, has completed the installation of groundwater wells to assess impacts of the new water distribution system operation.
+Procurement of the water distribution system construction contractor was also recently completed with a \$24.4 million award to Ludlow Construction on Nov.
+26, 2018.
+Construction is expected to start in spring 2019 and take approximately three years to complete.
-RAYMARK INDUSTRIES, INC. SUPERFUND SITE, STRATFORD (3rd CD) - U.S. EPA recently approved one Record of Decision (ROD) that specified the selected remedies for four operable units (OUs) of the Raymark

-Superfund Project located in the town of Stratford.
+RAYMARK INDUSTRIES, INC. SUPERFUND SITE, STRATFORD (3rd CD) - U.S. EPA recently approved one Record of Decision (ROD) that specified the selected remedies for four operable units (OUs) of the Raymark Superfund Project located in the town of Stratford.
 The Raymark Industries, Inc. Superfund Site includes areas that have been contaminated as a result of manufacturing processes and presents a threat to human health.
 In accordance with the objectives of the ROD, the remedial action requires the excavation and transportation of Raymark waste material for consolidation and capping.
 New England District has been authorized to secure a Remedial Action Contract.
-Initial construction is tentatively scheduled for June 2018.
+Initial construction is tentatively scheduled for 2018.